a rant, a plead, a way to ease my mind and feel like i did something:

 so what do i do? i write this letter. i let the other people privy to the information burden i hold read it and perhaps i give it to you. perhaps i just publish this and live with my feelings finally being outside of me. perhaps i give you this as a cover letter to a well researched body of text explaining self medicating, addictions, how organs work and treatment options. whatever i decide to do and i going to do it with loving kindness, with the right way, and right intentions.

-1. live with loving kindness. to live in the moment takes practice. to then apply compassion to self and to others takes dedication! when i have been able to apply loving kindness to my experiences, i have felt some peace and contentment, even in unpleasant circumstances. one should apply loving kindness to yourself, too. realizing i am flawed and need to grow and having compassion for myself aids in nurturing the growth of self and allows me to be more compassionate towards others.
+1. live with loving kindness. to live in the moment takes practice. to then apply compassion to self and to others takes dedication ! find opportunities to surprise yourself by transforming unpleasant circumstances into avenues to apply loving kindness to yourself and others. realizing that we are all flawed and need to grown and having compassion for the self aids in nurturing the growth of self which allows us to be more compassionate towards others.

 2. get to know yourself. acknowledge how you feel without imposing an opinion about it. there is no should. letting go of expectations of the mind and observing them can teach you about yourself. noting your behavior can give you inflection and direct you to understanding why you feel the way you do and perhaps, if the feeling is unpleasant, relieve yourself of the burden of the unpleasantness of the experience.